-- System Name - Enter the name you want to use to identify this switch.
+- System Name Enter the name you want to use to identify this WGS3 LAYER 3 Switch.
 You may use up to 31 alpha-numeric characters.
-The factory default is blank. - System Location - Enter the location of this switch.
+The factory default is blank. - System Location Enter the location of this WGS3 LAYER 3 Switch.
 You may use up to 31 alpha-numeric characters.
-The factory default is blank. - System Contact - Enter the contact person for this switch.
+The factory default is blank. - System Contact Enter the contact person for this WGS3 LAYER 3 Switch.
 You may use up to 31 alpha-numeric characters.
-The factory default is blank. - System Description - The product name of this switch. - System Object ID The base object ID for the switch's enterprise MIB. - System IP Address The IP Address assigned to the network interface. - System Up time The time in days, hours and minutes since the last switch reboot. - MIBs Supported The list of MIBs supported by the management agent running on this switch.
+The factory default is blank. - System Description The product name of this WGS3 LAYER 3 Switch. - System Object ID The base object ID for the WGS3 LAYER 3 Switch's enterprise MIB. - System IP Address The IP Address assigned to the network interface. - System Up time The time in days, hours and minutes since the last WGS3 LAYER 3 Switch reboot. - MIBs Supported The list of MIBs supported by the management agent running on this WGS3 LAYER 3 Switch.